Now for sale online: a Chinese skyscraper

 Shoppers visiting one of China's top e-commerce sites this holiday season can now bid for a skyscraper.

-The 37-storey, 500-foot building has been listed on popular auction website Taobao, owned by Chinese tech giant Alibaba (BABA).
+The 37-story, 500-foot building has been listed on popular auction website Taobao, owned by Chinese tech giant Alibaba (BABA).

 Buyers have to move fast, though.
 It's going under the hammer on January 2, with an asking price of 553 million yuan ($85 million), according to the listing.

-The building also comes with one big caveat: it hasn't been fully built, and the buyer has to finish it themselves.
+The building also comes with one big caveat: It hasn't been fully built, and the buyer has to finish it themselves.

 Related: $24 billion in 24 hours: World's biggest shopping day sets new record

 The structure in question has a troubled history.
-It was started back in 2006, but construction stalled when the original developer ran out of cash.
+It was started in 2006, but construction stalled when the original developer ran out of cash.

 It was intended to be the first five-star hotel in Taiyuan, a city in Shanxi province, the Taobao listing said.